mmaelicke/scikit-gstat/README.rst

 New Version 0.2
 ~~~~~~~~~~~~~~~

-Scikit-gstat is rewritten in major part at the moment.
-Most of the changes
+Scikit-gstat was rewritten in major parts.
+Most of the changes are internal,
-are internal, but the usage of the `Variogram` class will also change.
-Once
+but the attributes and behaviour of the `Variogram` has also changed
+substantially.
-merged into the master branch, a description of changes will follow.
+A detailed description of of the new versions usage will follow.
 The last
-Version of the current master branch, 0.1.8, is kept in the `version-0.1.8`
+version of the old Variogram class, 0.1.8, is kept in the `version-0.1.8`
 branch on GitHub, but not developed any further.
+Those two versions are not
+compatible.

 Description
 ~~~~~~~~~~~